Ensembling Sparse Autoencoders: Experiments

 where $A_{\text{abl}}$ is the accuracy for $C_m$, $A_{\text{base}}$ is the accuracy for $C_b$, and $A_{\text{oracle}}$ is the oracle accuracy with a classifier trained on a balanced dataset.
 It is worth noting that $A_{\text{base}}$ and $A_{\text{oracle}}$ do not depend on SAEs.

-\textbf{Results.} The (ensembled) SAEs from \Cref{sec:downstream_concept_detection} are used here, with $L = 20$ features selected, following~\cite{karvonen2025saebench}.
+\textbf{Results.} The (ensembled) SAEs from \Cref{sec:downstream_concept_detection} are used here, with $L = 20$ features selected, following prior work~\citep{karvonen2025saebench}.
 Table \ref{tab:scr} shows the performance of our ensemble approaches for the SCR task across four pairs of profession, with the first profession biased towards males and the second towards females.
-Boosting consistently outperforms naive bagging and using a single SAE, across all pairs of professions, suggesting that it is more effective in isolating and removing gender-related features.
-Naive bagging does not perform as well as the single SAE, which could be because in naive bagging there are more than $L$ similar features related to the spurious signal, and all of those features need to be ablated to observe an improved $A_{\text{abl}}$.
+Comparing the ensemble approaches, naive bagging does not perform as well as the baselines, which could be because in naive bagging there are more than $L$ similar features related to the spurious signal, and all of those features need to be ablated to observe an improved $A_{\text{abl}}$.
+In contrast, boosting outperforms naive bagging and the baselines, suggesting that it is more effective in isolating and removing gender-related features.
+Overall, these results show that ensembling can outperform the expanded SAE across all pairs of professions.
+As a sanity check, boosting also performs better than the base SAE across all profession pairs, while naive bagging does not perform as well (Supplementary Table \ref{stab:scr}).
+Similar trends are observed as the number of top gender-related features $L$ is further increased (Supplementary Figure~\ref{sfig:scr_vs_topk_ablation}). \rebuttal{For completeness, evaluation of additional SAEs on the SCR task is shown in Appendix \ref{app:downstream}.}